Jackie Paris: Recording and performing

 He recorded from the 1940s into the 2000s.
 His albums include Songs by Jackie Paris (EmArcy), Jackie Paris Sings the Lyrics of Ira Gershwin (Time), and The Song Is Paris (Impulse!).
 The first song that he recorded was "Skylark", on one of two sessions made by his trio for MGM Records in 1947.
 He recorded Thelonious Monk's "Round Midnight", which was produced by the critic Leonard Feather and featured a young Dick Hyman on piano.

 In 1949, he toured with the Lionel Hampton Orchestra and was invited to join Duke Ellington's Orchestra, but he was too exhausted to take it.
 Paris was part of the Lionel Hampton Orchestra that played at the Cavalcade of Jazz in Los Angeles at Wrigley Field which was produced by Leon Hefflin Sr. on July 10, 1949.
 They did a second concert at Lane Field in San Diego on September 3, 1949.
-He was the only vocalist to tour as a regular member of the Charlie Parker Quintet.
-No recordings exist of the Parker–Paris combination, but there is a photograph of the two working together.
+He apparently sat in on occasion with the Charlie Parker Quintet, but Parker never toured with a vocalist, despite claims that Paris toured with him.
+There is a photograph of the two standing onstage at the Three Decues club, 1947 or 1948.
 He worked often with Charles Mingus, who called Paris his favorite singer and recorded with him often, including 1952's "Paris in Blue" and "Duke Ellington's Sound of Love" on the album Changes Two in 1974.

 During the 1960s and 1970s, Paris frequently performed with his wife at the time Anne Marie Moss.

 Paris performed or recorded with Bobby Scott, Charlie Shavers, Coleman Hawkins, Dizzy Gillespie, Donald Byrd, Eddie Costa, Gigi Gryce, Hank Jones, Joe Wilder, Johnny Mandel, Lee Konitz, Max Roach, Neal Hefti, Oscar Pettiford, Ralph Burns, Terry Gibbs, Tony Scott, and Wynton Kelly.

 A documentary about him, Tis Autumn: The Search for Jackie Paris, came out in 2006.